 If you’re a multinational, we can give you real life multinational, global visibility.
 Okay.
 And we found during covert that was important that people had to get up and running and communicate with their clients quickly.
 And that was one of our strengths.
 We also saw at the start of Covet, where those offshore teams just stopped operating when COVID started to hit India and the Philippines really hard like that.
 Their call centers were shut down, whole call centers shut down.
 There’s little things that we’ve learned through Cova that businesses with their software have to have a natural ability to work remotely.
 I think that’s embedded now and a lot of organization.

 We hope we’re certainly seeing it embedded there as to whatever solutions they’re looking to do need to work, regardless of where their team are.
 We’re no longer saying, okay, we’ll come to the office to do this function.
 We’ve got this function.
-We’ve got this process, whether it’s accounting, AR or whatever it is.
+We’ve got this process, whether it’s an optimise accounting, AR or whatever it is.
 How do we do that regardless of who or where they are?
 And you’ve said you’re sort of growing into overseas markets, where in particular, you’re seeing growth with and is there any sort of country?
 I suppose it’s off limits.
 For this.
 I sort of look at this and go, everyone’s collecting invoices wherever you are in the world.
 Yeah.
 Look, we’re fully scalable.
 We’re live in four regions or continents, if you like.
 We’re live in Asia, UK, parts of Europe and North America, and that’s predominantly we’ve done that, working quite closely with Western Union, and it’s quite good because they’ve allowed us to sort of write.
 We’re not walking into London, for example, establishing a site, putting a board up and then going on.
 We need to go find some clients.

 We’re going in on the back of a big brother.
 If you like a global brand, tier one brand and is walking us through the city.
 And it’s quite good clearly where I personally think the biggest overseas market outside Australia will be the UK and us.
 I mean, that’s just a function, but certainly we’re active Asia, parts of Europe, UK and US and Z. Yeah.
 Fantastic.
 And is it all in house developed as well?
 Is it correct?
 Yes.
 We do all our development in house in Melbourne, the 19 team in Melbourne.
 They do sometimes depending on workload, utilize contractors, but generally it’s done in house and we get constant.
 Everyone that’s ever had to do and you guys would have seen it countless more times than I have is anytime anyone has to do a software installation that’s always where it either lives or dies.
 Installation and our guys onboarding.
 I don’t think our It team has ever been to a client.
 It’s all done remotely, particularly now overseas.